iynque/IRC-Logs_tmbundle/README.md

 [TextMate](http://macromates.com/) bundle for viewing [energymech](http://www.energymech.net) format IRC logs (as produced by [ZNC](http://wiki.znc.in/Log)).

-More formats (moay or may not be) coming soon...
+More formats (may or may not be) coming soon...

 ## Credits and license